Perfect Classic Cakey Brownies

 - 1/2 cup chopped walnuts optional - I don't typically use them.

-Put all ingredients into a mixing bowl and beat with a hand mixer (or in the bowl of a stand mixer) for three minutes.
+- Put all ingredients into a mixing bowl and beat with a hand mixer (or in the bowl of a stand mixer) until just combined.

-Oh… fine, if you really want a fudgey brownie recipe, I strongly suggest the book Extreme Brownies.
+Oh… fine, if you really want a fudgey brownie recipe, I strongly suggest the book Extreme Brownies [paid link].
 I made the brownies from this book one time and everyone went crazy for them.

 And, if you really do want to make these cakey brownies fancier, you can use them in my cheesecake brownie pie with a pretzel crust.
-I love the brownies just the way they are, but sometimes, it’s nice to switch things us.
+I love the brownies just the way they are, but sometimes, it’s nice to switch things up.
+And, I also recommend that you go back and compare this recipe to the one for the first chocolate brownies if you want to see how things have changed over the years!